syncfusion-content/wpf-docs/wpf/Classic-Chart/Chart-Axis.md

 {% endhighlight  %}

+{% endtabs %}

 The following image illustrates Chart with Axis TickSize and SmallTickSize set.

 ![](Chart-Controls_images/Chart-Controls_img147.jpeg)

-See Also

-ChartAxis GridLines, ChartAxis Lines, ChartAxis OriginLines

-Support for customizing the Label position and TickLines along with the OrginAxis
+### Support for customizing the Label position and TickLines along with the OrginAxis

 This feature supports customizing the label position and TickLines along with the OrginAxis.
 Labels can be moved based on the AxisLabels type.
 Position of label will be changed based on LabelsPosition, and TickLines will be changed based on TickLinesPosition.

 ### Properties

-_Properties Table_

 <table>
 <tr>